chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 #### Special Requests on Rate Limiting
 If you have special needs and are being rate limited, please reach out to us as in special instances, we can whitelist your IP address for a small period of time.
 Do the following:

+> :warning: **WARNING**
+>
+> Rate limits are temporary and expire within an hour, but will trigger again if you go over the limits.
+You may not need to file a special request if you can determine alternative means of use or if you [implement best practices](#how-to-avoid-excessive-use).

 * Go to https://chocolatey.org/contact.
-* Select ***Blocked IP Address*** in "Send message to" drop down (this is important to get it routed to the right folks)
+* Select ***Blocked IP Address*** in "Send message to" drop down (this is important to get it routed to the right folks).
 * **IMPORTANT**: Mention you are being rate limited, include your IP address.
+* **IMPORTANT**: Note what special need your organization has in the message as well.
+* You will typically receive a response somewhat quickly with options for you to implement.
+These are considered [best practices](#how-to-avoid-excessive-use) and can typically be implemented within 15-30 minutes.
-* Our team will typically put in a temporary one time 7 day whitelist for you to [implement best practices](#how-to-avoid-excessive-use).
+* Our team will evaluate your request within a few business days and make a determination if your need qualifies for whitelisting.
+If so, the team will typically put in a temporary one time 7 day whitelist for you to [implement best practices](#how-to-avoid-excessive-use).

 **NOTE: These are subjective, and special requests ONLY.
 Please ensure you [implement best practices](#how-to-avoid-excessive-use) so that you are not rate limited.**